GSA/https/pages/faq.md

 <meta name="referrer" value="origin-when-cross-origin" />
 ```

+The `Referrer-Policy` HTTP header may also be used as an [alternate delivery mechanism](https://www.w3.org/TR/referrer-policy/#referrer-policy-delivery), but this is not widely supported in web browsers (as of late 2016).

 Websites **should not use** the `unsafe-url` policy, as this will cause HTTPS URLs to be exposed on the wire over an HTTP connection, which defeats one of the important privacy and security guarantees of HTTPS.

 ### How difficult is it to attack an HTTPS connection?